dotnet/docs/docs/ai/semantic-kernel-dotnet-overview.md

 ---
 title: Semantic Kernel overview for .NET
-description: Understand the Semantic Kernel SDK for .NET ms.date: 06/07/2024 ms.topic: quickstart ms.custom: devx-track-dotnet, devx-track-dotnet-ai
+description: Learn how to add the Semantic Kernel SDK to your .NET projects and explore fundamental concepts ms.date: 06/07/2024 ms.topic: quickstart ms.custom: devx-track-dotnet, devx-track-dotnet-ai